gitKrystan/2025-emberfest/slides.md

 - **Reactive** - Leverages Ember's reactivity system for fine-grained updates that JustWork™.

 <!--
+To integrate WarpDrive with Ember, you need to use the @warp-drive/ember package.

-This @warp-drive/ember package provides components built over the core WarpDrive reactive utilities for working with promises and requests.
+This package provides components built over the core WarpDrive reactive utilities for working with promises and requests.

-These components enable you to build robust performant apps with elegant control flow.
+These components enable you to build robust and performant apps with elegant control flow.
 -->

 ---